gjanders/SplunkAdmins/README.md

 Feel free to open an issue on github or use the contact author on the SplunkBase link and I will try to get back to you when possible, thanks!

 ## Release Notes
+### 2.6.10
+README.md update

+New alert:
+`SearchHeadLevel - Excessive REST API usage`

+New dashboard:
+`splunk_forwarder_data_balance_tuning` - new dashboard based on Brett Adam's work

+New macro:
+`diskusage`

+Updated alert:
+`AllSplunkEnterpriseLevel - Splunkd Log Messages Admins Only` - more criteria

+`ForwarderLevel - Channel churn issues` - added another TERM to the search, added stats line to summarise the result, added to where so this fires only if channels added adn removed

+`IndexerLevel - RemoteSearches Indexes Stats` - updated comment and rename of fields

+`IndexerLevel - RemoteSearches Indexes Stats Wilcard` - updated comment and rename of fields

+`SearchHeadLevel - Detect MongoDB errors` - regex update to remove false positives

+`SearchHeadLevel - Indexer Peer Connection Failures` - updated comment and sourcetype

+`SearchHeadLevel - platform_stats.user_stats.introspection metrics populating search` - added rounding of fields, updated comment

+`SearchHeadLevel - platform_stats.users savedsearches` - added time field

+`SearchHeadLevel - platform_stats.users dashboards` - added time field

+`SearchHeadLevel - Scheduled Searches That Cannot Run` - corrected failure count so it's accurate

+`SearchHeadLevel - Search Messages user level` - more criteria and excluded some warnings

+`SearchHeadLevel - Search Queries summary exact match` - updates to stats to include 1 more field, updated regex to match macros in multisearch commands, updated comment, removed extra ' character from search field

+`SearchHeadLevel - Search Queries summary non-exact match` - updated comment, updated regex to match macros in multisearch commands, removed extra ' character from search field

+Updated dashboards:
+`hec_performance` - to include the additional `num_of_requests_waiting_ack` measurement from introspection data, if this is high it can stop data when tokens have useACK set to true

+`smartstore_stats` - various new panels around queueing of downloads, and other potential smartstore issues

+`splunk_forwarder_output_tuning` - update to include another measure of data balance

+Updated comments on alerts:
+`AllSplunkLevel - Unable To Distribute to Peer`

+`SearchHeadLevel - splunk_search_messages dispatch` - description update

+Updated metadata file to allow `sc_admin` role access

 ### 2.6.9
 Updated alerts:
 `AllSplunkEnterpriseLevel - Splunkd Log Messages Admins Only` - removed 1 log entry for consecutive date entries/unretrievable data